Lucychy/alx-pre_course/0x01-git/README.md

-read me text
+some text for this read me
-writing something new